-Love Letter board game is a popular deduction card game.
-Very easy to learn and play, it’s accessible to a very broad audience.
+Love Letter is a popular deduction card game.
+Very easy to learn and play, and it’s accessible to a broad audience.
 Several variants are available, so I created a guide to see what are the similarities and differences between different sets and which Love Letter Board Game to Buy.
 Read the full Love Letter Board Game Review and Buyers Guide below.

 Expressing Your Love is Not Easy

 This is a story about a Princess named Annette and suitors, looking for a way to her heart.
 But there is a problem.
-Princesses are not someone you bump in on a street or look up on Facebook.
-No, they are hard to get close and approach.
+Princesses are not someone you bump into on a street or look up on Facebook.
+No, they are hard to get close to and approach.

 That’s why our suitors have written a love letter each, expressing their deepest love.
 The only problem is getting these letters to the princess since she lives in a heavily guarded castle.

 But she’s not alone in the castle.
 There is her family, the people of the court, and the guards.
 Perhaps you can find a trustee in one of them and have them deliver the letter to the princess for you?